gklyne/Mandy_Klyne_memorial/order.md

 that the truth and integrity and hopefulness
 which resides in each life, lives on.

-We come, believing that Name’s life,
+We come, believing that Mandy’s life,
 which we celebrate today
 and for which we now experience great loss,
 is joined in the eternal continuum of human endeavour